umberto-fontanazza/kiruna-explorer/API documentation.md

 This API uses the following error codes:

-- `401 Unauthorized`: No authenticated user.
+- `401 Unauthorized`: Not authenticated.
 - `500 Internal Server Error`: An unexpected error occurred on the server.

 ## DELETE `/sessions/current`